w3c/wai-intro-wcag/content/new-in-22.md

 The linked persona roles go to the [[Stories of Web Users]](/people-use-web/user-stories/).
 That page has other personas with different disabilities.
 We might add more in the future.

-We plan to add these to the Understanding documents.
+We plan to add these to the Understanding WCAG documents.